y2jjjj/Practice/README.md

 💧 **Trapping Rain Water** – Solves with an *Optimal Two Pointers* approach to calculate total trapped water in `O(n)` time and `O(1)` space.

+➕ **Three Sum** – Uses sorting + *Two Pointers* to find all unique triplets that sum to zero, while skipping duplicates.

 ---

 ### 🛠️ **Techniques Used**